tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 ## Overview

 [Quarto](https://quarto.org/) is an open-source scientific and technical publishing system that enables you to create and share interactive documents, presentations, dashboards, and reports.
-It doesn't provide a standalone graphical user interface but is built to integrate with tools like [Visual Studio Code](/install/VSCode), [Jupyter](https://jupyter.org/), [RStudio](/install/r).
-It supports Markdown alongside executable code blocks in multiple programming languages, such as [R](/learn/r), [Python](/learn/python), and [Julia](/julia).
+It doesn't provide a standalone graphical user interface but is built to integrate with tools like [Visual Studio Code](/topics/computer-setup/software-installation/ide/vscode/), [Jupyter](https://jupyter.org/), [RStudio](/topics/computer-setup/software-installation/rstudio/r/).
+It supports Markdown alongside executable code blocks in multiple programming languages, such as [R](/topics/computer-setup/software-installation/rstudio/getting-started-with-r-overview/), [Python](/topics/computer-setup/software-installation/python/python/), and [Julia](/topics/computer-setup/software-installation/matlab/julia/).
 This guide will walk you through creating your first document.

 {{% tip %}}

-Refer to [our Quarto set-up guide](/install/quarto) for detailed instructions on installing Quarto.
+Refer to [our Quarto Set-up Guide](/topics/computer-setup/software-installation/document-creation/quarto-setup/) for detailed instructions on installing Quarto.

 {{% /tip %}}